atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 date: 2025-11-16
 ---
 ## Intro
 Recently I wrote about the [integration sandbox](https://github.com/atetz/integration-sandbox) I built that enables me to test and evaluate an integration use case in the transport and logistics domain without actually having to deal with setting up real systems.
-With the sandbox ready, I wanted to see how it works with a platform I know well: [Fluxygen](https://fluxygen.com/).
+With the sandbox ready, I want to see how it works with a platform I know well: [Fluxygen](https://fluxygen.com/).
 I've used it professionally for e-commerce, finance, transport and logistics, and manufacturing projects.

 Fluxygen is an opinionated, low-code Integration platform as a service (iPaaS).
 Opinionated means they abstract a lot of the technical details away.
-It's designed for organisations looking to develop integrations through an intuitive UI without the need for software developers.
+It's designed for organisations looking to develop integrations through an intuitive UI without writing code.
 This enables tech-savvy domain experts to build integrations themselves and lets organisations focus on the business logic that makes their processes special.
 Having worked with the platform for multiple years, I can definitely say that they deliver on usability.

 At the same time, integration architecture still requires thinking through data flows, error handling, and business logic.
 The platform gives you the tools, but doesn't do the thinking for you.